10 Anti-Drone Weapons Used by the U.S. Military (2026 Update)

 The military has been facing difficulties in dealing with small drones, also known as sUAS (small Unmanned Aerial Systems).
 These drones are hard to spot and are available for purchase by the public, making them a threat to military installations.

-The U.S. Air Force has given a $90 million contract to SRC Inc. to create and provide counter-drone systems for protecting important military installations.
+The U.S. Air Force in 2020 awarded a $90 million contract to SRC subsidiary SRCtec for MEDUSA counter-drone systems, according to Defense Daily.
 The MEDUSA system combines various components and technologies to detect and disable small drones.

 The aim is to develop a system that can quickly be deployed to areas with a significant drone threat to military personnel or resources.
 The ADAB test base is working on this project and will continue to develop the plan for counter-small drone operations in the future.